tbellisiv/clojure-emacs-cider-intro/docs/README.md

  * Is an active or experienced [Emacs](https://www.gnu.org/software/emacs/) user.
  * Can install Emacs packages using the [Emacs Lisp Package Archive](https://elpa.gnu.org/) (a.k.a. package.el, ELPA) functionality in Emacs 24.1 and higher.
- * Is comfortable editing the Emacs initialization file (.emacs/.emacs.el/init.el) to add customizations (e.g. keybindings, setting/updating variables).
+ * Is comfortable editing the Emacs initialization file (.emacs, .emacs.el, init.el) to add customizations (e.g. keybindings, setting/updating variables).

 For users who have no Emacs experience, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the excellent [Brave Clojure](http://www.braveclojure.com/) site is recommended instead.

 ### Git Experience